Online Tips

 When you examine a spam, frequently you won't find your email address in the ' To:' setting, but instead you will see the name of a mailing list.
 Be sure you have your 'good' mailing lists specified on you acceptable rule before this rule is applied.

 With each of the above rules you want to be sure you have the "Stop processing more rules" instruction as the last action to perform after it has acted on what it has filtered.
-Otherwise, the rest of the rules will continue to be applied to an email, and it may up having another action performed on it.
+Otherwise, the rest of the rules will continue to be applied to an email, and it may end up having another action performed on it.

 Anti-spam links